How I learned to read (with regularity, as an adult)

 Did you know that not only can you borrow physical books for free from your local library, but ebooks as well?
 More surprising, perhaps: Libby, the iOS app used to do so, is actually quite nice.

 The selection isn’t perfect, but I’ve been able to find a lot of books on my reading lists at either the New York or Brooklyn Public Libraries4.
 You may need to wait a few weeks for popular books to become available, but you can put them on hold such that they’re automatically rented once they are.
 Once rented, you can keep the book for up to 21 days (which I’ve found can serve as a helpful forcing function to make sure you’re moving through it with haste).

 These are just a few tactics, but they’ve worked well for me over the past year and I expect will continue in years to come.
 I still think there’s room for improvement5, but the first step to improving a habit is to have said habit in the first place.
 As of 2018, I can finally say that I do.

-I wish I could take credit for this, but I saw got it from Twitter at some point and can’t find the source for the life of me. ↩
+I wish I could take credit for this, but I got the idea from Twitter at some point and can’t find the source for the life of me.
+Apologies! ↩

 Your mileage may vary depending on your local library, of course. ↩